 A popular shrine of Sikh and Hindus, Hemkunt Sahib is a heaven on earth.
-The gurudwara is located in the picturesque location with pristine lake in the front and snow capped mountains in the backdrop.
+The gurudwara is located in the picturesque location with a pristine lake in the front and snow-capped mountains in the backdrop.
 The whole trek looks enchanting surrounded by the dense forests and numerous waterfalls.
-The weather here changes from sunny to misty in a blink of an eye.
+The weather here changes from sunny to misty in the blink of an eye.
 It is one of the places to visit in Uttarakhand in July as the place opens its gates in this month.

 Keep in mind: The place is not connected with motorable roads.
 You will have to trek for days to reach here.
 But the breathtaking views are worth all the exertion.

 Why you should go: The whole place exudes serenity and peace.
 You will feel positive vibes and tranquility as soon as you set foot here.